dropbox/djinni/README.md

 [slides](https://bit.ly/djinnitalk) and [video](https://bit.ly/djinnivideo).
 For more info about Djinni and how others are using it, check out the community links at the end of this document.

-__Maintenance note:__ This repo is stable but no longer actively maintained.
-No further development is planned, and no new feature PRs will be merged.
-Bug fixes may be merged on a volunteer basis.
+__Maintenance note:__ This repo is stable but no longer maintained by Dropbox.
 If you have questions or want to talk to other users of Djinni, you can join the Slack community via the link at the end of this document.

 ## Main Features
 - Generates parallel C++, Java and Objective-C type definitions from a single interface